 What are bladder problems?

-- you experience urine leakage, and avoid important activities because of it
+- you experience bladder accidents, and you avoid important activities because of it

-- you often feel urgency to urinate and rush to a bathroom, but sometimes don't make it in time
+- you often feel an urgent need to urinate and rush to a bathroom, but sometimes don't make it in time

 - you go to the toilet much more often than you used to, during the day and at night